trezor/trezor-user-env/README.md

 2. Enter the directory using `cd trezor-user-env`.
 If on NixOS also enter the nix shell using `nix-shell`.
 3. Run in terminal: `xhost +`
 4. Download the latest docker build: `docker-compose -f ./docker/compose.yml pull trezor-user-env-unix trezor-user-env-regtest`
-5. Run it: `docker-compose -f ./docker/compose.yml up trezor-user-env-unix trezor-user-env-regtest`
+5. Run it: `docker-compose -f ./docker/compose.yml up trezor-user-env-unix trezor-user-env-regtest` [^1]
 6. Open http://localhost:9002.

 For a future use you can omit the second step and run `up` (the third step) directly. **However, you will not have the latest master builds then!**

+[^1]: If you get an error with `trezor-user-env-regtest` starting up, you will need to clean container contents by pruning that container or all stopped containers with `docker container prune`

 ----